Psychotherapy for PTSD is effective and can offer relief. It can help you manage symptoms and reocurrence.

 Possible downsides?
 Online therapy may not allow your therapist to see the nuances of your body language.
 This can be helpful during PTSD treatment.
 But some therapists have adapted their ways of interacting to compensate for this limitation.

 In the end, it comes down to what feels best to you.

 Besides psychotherapy, PTSD can be treated with medication.
 Certain meds could help reduce worry and rumination linked to trauma.

 Somatic therapy (also known as somatic experiencing) might also be helpful in relieving some of your symptoms.
 This is an integrative body-focused therapy, which centers on the physical sensations you may be having.

-You might also benefit from the following complementary therapies:
+You might also benefit from the following therapies: